 - If balloons must be used outdoors, be sure they are anchored securely with multiple tethers in case one anchor fails.

-- If possible, avoid using helium balloons and instead opt for balloons that will fall rather than rise so they can be more easily collected and disposed of properly.
+- If possible, avoid using helium balloons and instead opt for balloons that will fall rather than rising so they can be more easily collected and disposed of properly.

 - Organize local cleanups of beaches, parks, and other areas where balloon debris is often found, and puncture each balloon before it is disposed of so it cannot escape again.

 While many people see balloons simply as pretty decorations with a wispy innocence when they rise into the sky, when those balloons come down they can injure or kill birds and other wildlife.
 By understanding the threats balloons pose, every birder can take easy steps to minimize those threats and protect birds so they can rise into the sky themselves.